 Time to wake up and watch some full on action fish hunting!
 Continue reading VIDEO – FULL ON FLY!

 Over the past few years I have become steadily more convinced that longer spinning and fly rods are ideal for use on wide estuarine flats, especially spinning rods 9’ (2.74 metres) or longer and fly rods of around 9’6” (2.89 metres).
 There are many reasons for this change in thinking but simple physics and improved rod manufacturing technology are the primary drivers.
-SPINNING RODS Let’s … Continue reading THE BENEFITS OF LONGER RODS
+SPINNING RODS Let’s … Continue reading WHY LONGER RODS ARE BETTER